arras-energy/gridlabd-old/docs/User manual/0 - Cover/2 - Preface.md

 ## How to Contact the Authors

-For errata, please check the website docs.gridlabd.us first.
+For errata, please check the website https://docs.gridlabd.us/ first.
 Feel free to contact the authors with any questions or comments at gridlabd@gmail.com.
 They will do what they can to help out or point you in the right direction.